Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling: Comparative Evaluation

-In the sampler presented in Appendix \ref{appendix:the_fishermhala_sampling_algorithm_and_priors}, we initialize the (unnormalized) global variance parameter $\sigma^2$ parameter at $0.001$ for the exact posterior sampling and at $1.0$ for the pseudo posterior sampling, which is the standard value proposed by \citet{Titsias2024}.
-However, since this parameter is allowed to increase or decrease, we want to confirm that a different initialization for the exact posterior sampler did not deteriorate its performance.
-To this end, in Appendix \ref{appendix:the_global_step_size_parameter}, we report the trend of $\sigma^2$ for the pseudo posterior and the exact posterior sampler, for a random set of 5 networks from each of the 36 conditions.
-The initialization of $\sigma^2$ at $0.001$ stabilizes over the iterations around the same range of values of the pseudo posterior sampler, not showing particular deviations.
-Furthermore, we set the number of Monte Carlo samples to $25,000$ for the DMH and the AdaDMH, as their sampling routine requires within sample approximations at each iteration and a larger number of samples would affect the efficiency of both methods.
-Instead, we consider $100,000$ Monte Carlo samples for the methods that require approximations of quantities out of the sampling stage, which include PH-RM, PH-MCH, CoRe-MH and CoRe-MCH.
+In the sampler presented in Appendix \ref{appendix:the_fishermala_sampling_algorithm_and_priors}, we initialize the (unnormalized) global variance parameter $\sigma^2$ at $0.001$ for the exact posterior and at $1.0$ for the pseudo-posterior, following \citet{Titsias2024}.
+Because this parameter is adaptive, we report its trajectory for both samplers; Appendix \ref{appendix:the_global_step_size_parameter} reports the evolution of $\sigma^2$ for a random set of five networks from each of the 36 conditions.
+For the exact posterior, initialization at $0.001$ stabilizes within the same range as the pseudo-posterior sampler.

+For the DMH and AdaDMH, we use $25,000$ Monte Carlo samples per iteration, as these methods require Monte Carlo approximations within the sampling stage.
+For methods that approximate quantities outside the sampling stage (PH-RM, PH-MCH, CoRe-MH and CoRe-MCH), we use $100,000$ Monte Carlo samples.